 I acquired this Odontioda Prism ‘Glow’ x Crystal Palace from Bob Hamilton on my visit to his greenhouse on May 7, 2017.
 When I got it home, I noticed that it didn’t have a tag, and inquired if Bob knew the name of the plant.
 Bob needed some research, but found it.
 It is a cross between two Odontiodas, made by the Orchid Zone, and is currently unregistered.
 It is a beautiful purple flower, with yellow on the lip.
 It had seven flowers when I purchased it.
 I knocked three of the flowers off in transit, and the others are fading fast.

-I acquired this Odontoglossom (Mt.
-Diablo x Micky Strauss) from Bob Hamilton on my visit to his greenhouse on May 7, 2017.
-This was a division of a much larger plant. and looks to be very healthy.
+I acquired this Odontoglossum Tribbles ‘HH’ 4N x Odontoglossum Avranches ‘HH’ 4N from Bob Hamilton on my visit to his greenhouse on May 7, 2017.
+It is a seedling, planted in a clear two-inch plastic pot, and looks to be a healthy plant.

 I will wait to see how it produces its new growth this year, and probably then repot it into a larger pot.